HospitalRun/hospitalrun-frontend/README.md

 ## Start
 To start the frontend please do the following:

 - Start the server by running `npm start` in the repo folder.
+If `npm start` doesn't work for you, try `ember serve` as an alternative.
 - Go to [http://localhost:4200/](http://localhost:4200/) in a browser and login with username `hradmin` and password `test`.

 ## Running with Docker